Eczbek/xieite/docs/algorithms/group.md

 - `ForwardIterator` - The passed iterators' type, satisfying `std::forward_iterator`
 - `Callback` - The callback type, satisfying `std::invocable` where it accepts `ForwardIterator`'s value type
 ### Parameters
-- `begin` - An `ForwardIterator` copy, pointing the the beginning of an iterable
+- `begin` - A `ForwardIterator` copy, pointing the the beginning of an iterable
 - `end` - An `auto` copy, satisfying `std::sentinel_for` of `ForwardIterator`
 - `callback` - A `Callback` constant reference
 ### Return value
-- An `std::unordered_map`, of which the keys type depends on the return type of the callback, and the values type is a `std::vector` of `ForwardIterator`'s value type
+- A `std::unordered_map`, of which the keys type depends on the return type of `callback`, and the values type is a `std::vector` of `ForwardIterator`'s value type

 <br/><br/>